How to Address a Cover Letter Without a Name: Guide with 10+ Examples

 1. Address the Cover Letter with “Dear Hiring Manager”

-It is the most common way to address a hiring manager with no name and hiring managers prefer this salutation over no salutation at all.
+It is the most common way to address a hiring manager with no name and is considered as best practice.

 2. Address the Cover Letter to the Team